 FRAMEWORK FOR THE FUTURE

 Each year RTA conducts a customer satisfaction survey.
 In 2019, the survey received 465 responses.
-The survey revealed that approximately 64% of RTA customers are satisfied overall with RTA.
-Based on customer feedback, the results of the customer satisfaction survey highlight that a daily goal of RTA needs to be focused on getting the basics done to provide quality service to customers.
+The survey revealed that approximately 64% of RTA customers were satisfied overall with RTA.
+Based on customer feedback, the results of the customer satisfaction survey highlighted that a daily goal of RTA needed to be focused on getting the basics done to provide quality service to customers.

-Additional public input in 2020 will provide more opportunities to learn from RTA customers and the general public.
+Additional public input in 2020 provided more opportunities to learn from RTA customers and the general public.

 The study team met with dozens of stakeholders during the initial input phase of the planning process.
 Input was varied and wide-ranging, but some ideas rose to the top and were mentioned multiple times.
 A key concern was the image of the agency among the general public and specifically among RTA riders.
 Stakeholders revealed that a degrading image over time has resulted in a general lack of confidence, a deteriorating customer experience, and declining ridership.
 Stakeholders observed that issues outside of RTA’s direct control have had a negative impact.
 Notably, the outward expansion of land development has created a situation in which new jobs and new neighborhoods are increasingly difficult to serve with transit.